Alaska State Parks Winter Volunteer Program Positions

 Park/Area: Totem Bight State Historical Park

-Totem Bight is a day use park located 10 miles north of Ketchikan.
+Totem Bight is located 10 miles north of Ketchikan.
 It is the only park in the Alaska State system dedicated to the Southeast Alaskan native culture, displaying the art and architecture of the Tlingit and Haida.
 The park exhibits 14 totem poles and a clan house, hand-crafted 75+ years ago by Native carvers in the area.
 A short self-guided trail winds through the rainforest to the totem display which faces an ocean passage.
-Commercially guided tours from the cruise ships frequent the park.
-Must have own RV or camper.
+The park is a day use facility, not a campground.
+Nighttime visitors are rare.
+Winter weather is wet and sometimes windy, with occasional ice but very little snow.
+Winter daylight hours are reduced but never less than 7 hours daylight.

 phone: (907) 247-8574